 Wikimedia Commons images are used without any suggestion that the licensor endorses me or the use to which I put the relevant image.
-Where an owner or other party holding license to an image is given on the Wikimedia Commons information page for that image, I attribute the image to that party.
+Where an owner or other party holding a creative commons license to an image is given on the Wikimedia Commons information page for that image, I attribute the image to that party.

 For all images I employ from Wikimedia Commons I place in the caption a hyperlink to the file at Wikimedia Commons as offered for that image file under the “Use this file on the web” link on the Wikimedia Commons page.
-Specification of the license type for the image in question can be found on that page, and through it the terms of the licenses as recorded by Wikimedia Commons.
+Specification or confirmation of the license type for the image in question can be found on that page, and through it the terms of the (usually creative commons) licenses as recorded by Wikimedia Commons.
 In determining the license or public domain status of an image I rely on the arguments put forth by Wikimedia Commons on the page to which I link.
 Where I have altered an image as taken from Wikimedia Commons it is either to rotate it as needed to make it upright and/or to crop a larger image to reduce it to the essentials I need for my arguments.
 I have done the former tacitly.
 The latter is acknowledged by a word such as “detail” in the caption.

 In some cases I have been granted permission to use an image.
 This is noted in the caption of the image with the name of the grantor and any other information required by the grantor in the granting of permission, such as attribution or a formal title.